INDAPlus21/emilhul-sorting/README.md

 ## How to use

 There's supposed to be button which you use to shuffle and sort the array.
-Well there are, I guess, --but not drawn out to the user-- but not labeled (Yet!).
+Well there are, I guess, ~~but not drawn out to the user~~ but not labeled (Yet!).
 So here are the controls:

 Going left to right: